In the coaching world, everyone talks about finding your coaching niche.

-She made herself unique in positioning with her Brand the Introverted Alpha, where she targets introverted shy silicon valley engineer like successful men who want to meet High-Quality women in the most natural possible way.
+For example, Sarah Jones, a dating coach, positioned herself uniquely with her brand, The Introverted Alpha, where she targets introverted shy, silicon valley engineer like successful men who want to meet and attract genuinely beautiful women in the most natural possible way.

 All I am trying to show you here is that It is possible to step away from the masses and create your own unique brand proposition and win the market share in the most simple way.

 Now when we were starting our business I started with targeting coaches, consultant and authors.
 Although I had no interest in doing that, I decided to test out the market and see how it would best work for us.

 I did all the ads, on-page copy and website for it and structured everything in the best possible way to appeal to these 3 people:

 But later we figured that our results were very poor and our whole funnel from website to webinar presentation wasn’t converting that well.
 It was at that moment where my mentor told me to prepare another funnel and target coaches alone and run ads specifically for them.

 And to my surprise, the conversion of the whole funnel was 70% higher than the previous funnel.

 My main point here is that when you target only one portion of the market and niche it down it might appear narrow to you as a business owner, but as a buyer, it is very appealing.
 That’s why the more precise you are in your niching down process, the better it will be for your traffic and conversion stages.